 Preheat the oven to 400 degrees F. and line a large baking sheet with parchment paper, set aside.

-In a large bowl, whisk together the flour, brown, sugar, cinnamon, baking powder, cloves, ginger, nutmeg, baking soda, and salt.
+In a large bowl, whisk together the 2 cups all-purpose flour, ⅓ cup brown sugar, 1 teaspoon ground cinnamon, 1 teaspoon baking powder, ¾ teaspoon cloves, ginger, ½ teaspoon ground nutmeg, ½ teaspoon baking soda, and ¼ teaspoon salt.

-Once everything has been combined, add the cubed butter and crumble it with your fingers into the flour mixture until it begins to resemble a coarse meal.
+Once everything has been combined, add the ½ cup cubed butter and crumble it with your fingers into the flour mixture until it begins to resemble a coarse meal.

 If you still have chunks of butter in the mixture, no worries as it will still come together.

-In a separate small bowl, whisk together the pumpkin puree, 3 tablespoons milk, egg, and vanilla.
+In a separate small bowl, whisk together the ½ cup pumpkin puree, 3 tablespoons milk, 1 egg, and 2 taspoons vanilla extract.

 Whisk the mixture until it is fully combined and smooth.